mkloczko/elm-fractal/README.md

 The project is build using ThreeJS and Elm.
 The Elm side of the project is handled by make.sh script.

 ## Usage:

 Click on the canvas to rotate the camera around the attractor.
 Use shift to move the height.

-The inpux boxes can be modified using up and down arrows.
+The input boxes can be modified using up and down arrows.

 #### Controls
 - **Function**: Choose between Lorenz and Rosslers attractors.

-- **Method**:  Change the derivatation methods - Euler or 4th order Runge Kutta.
+- **Method**:  Change the derivation methods - Euler or 4th order Runge Kutta.

 ###### Simulation: